The Assault at McDonald's on September 23, 2011

 The Investigation by D.C.
 Law Enforcement

 The DC Police provided us with virtually no information about the progress of the investigation between our arrival in DC on September 23 and our departure on September 30.
-On September 30 we were blindsided and shocked when a TV reporter called us around 4 P.M. as we were returning home from the funeral home.
+At home on September 30 we were blindsided and shocked when a TV reporter called us around 4 P.M. as we were returning home from the funeral home.
 He said that a DC Police Captain had just held a press conference and blamed Patrick for starting the altercation.
 We thought the police were working for us.
 Shortly after we arrived home Captain Michael Farish, in a malicious phone call (which we now know what absolutely baseless), told us that Patrick was the aggressor, he blocked the door and would not let anyone leave, he threw the first punch and the three men fled because they were afraid for their own safety.

-The press conference was a violation of grand jury secrecy, the Victims’ Rights Law, the DC Police Standard Operating Procedures for Homicide Investigations and just about every regulation, and common sense, regarding public statements during serious criminal investigations.
+The press conference was a violation of grand jury secrecy, the Victims’ Rights Law, the DC Police Standard Operating Procedures for Homicide Investigations and just about every regulation, and common sense, regarding public statements during criminal investigations.

 We were forced to do what no parents should ever have to do; conduct their own investigation into their child’s death.

 With the assistance of a former federal prosecutor we conducted our own more thorough investigation.
 We obtained all the DC Police files and DC Police Standard Operating Procedures for Homicide Investigations through the Freedom of Information Act.
 Our investigation included frame by frame analysis of surveillance video in conjunction with witness testimony and crime scene photos.
 We, not the investigators, prepared the first incident reconstruction.
-Ward, Giblin and Justin Ruark (the third in Ward’s group) were deposed in civil suits that have been settled.
+Ward, Giblin and Ruark were deposed in civil suits that have been settled.
 Their testimony under oath in the civil suits proves that they lied by word and by omission with impunity during the criminal investigation.

 Ward was identified the same day to the police by employees of Ozio’s Bar.
 They entered Ozio’s at approximately 2 A.M after leaving the Camelot Showbar.
 In the police files the Ozio employees’ described Ward as “aggressive when he’s drinking,” “you can trigger him, this was “not his [Ward’s] first drunken scuffle,” ”the tall one [Giblin] was somewhat drunk and out of control” and the trio as “always drunk.”
 This damaging, undisputable background of Ward and his friends was kept secret during the investigation.
 We discovered these witness accounts of Ward’s background in the police files obtained by FOIA.